epoptes/epoptes/README.md

 - Controlling the client screen was blocked by the firewall due to the random port selection of the `find_unused_port` function.
 It will need to be updated to try sequential ports.

+### 2023-06-22

+Update the `find_unused_port` function to search for free ports sequentially, for better firewall compatibility.